 DIGITAL PROCESS: As digital technology continues to expand and influence the way many artists work, not simply photographers, acceptance of these entries is expanded to all classes.
 Note that this applies to the finished work itself, not the process of entering the submission.
 For instance, digitally photographing an oil painting for submission does not constitute ‘digital process.’
 However, if an oil painting includes a digitally printed photo as a collage element, that constitutes an element of ‘digital process.’
 During registration, for identification purposes and to insure we are best serving our participants, entrants will be asked to indicate if the submitted work includes digital process, and to describe that element.

-PLEASE NOTE: Any work accepted in the fine arts competition listed FOR SALE by the exhibitor will be sold as displayed through the Minnesota State Fair at a 20 percent commission.
+PLEASE NOTE: Any work accepted in the fine arts competition listed FOR SALE by the exhibitor will be sold as displayed through the Minnesota State Fair Foundation at a 20% commission.
 All accepted entries will remain on exhibit during the run of the State Fair even if sold.

-PHASE 1: From July 15-19, jurors will review submitted digital images to determine which works will be delivered for Phase 2.
-All artists will be notified via email of the decisions of the jurors on July 20-21.
+PHASE 1: From July 10-14, jurors will review submitted digital images to determine which works will be delivered for Phase 2.
+All artists will be notified via email of the decisions of the jurors July 15 & 16.

-PHASE 2: All Phase 2 artists will be notified via email of the decisions of the jurors on Aug.
-5-6.
+PHASE 2: All Phase 2 artists will be notified via email of the decisions of the jurors July 31 & Aug.
+1.

 DELIVERY OF PHASE 2 ENTRIES (at Fine Arts Center):

 Received Saturday and Sunday, July 27 & 28, 10 a.m. to 7 p.m.